lanl/feature_interpretability/docs/source/index.rst

 Feature Interpretability Documentation
 ############################################

-This code contains tools for neural network interpretability by examining internal model states (features) in both Python TensorFlow and PyTorch.
+The Feature Interpretability module contains tools for neural network interpretability by examining internal model states (features) in both Python TensorFlow and PyTorch.
+The code can be viewed `here <https://github.com/lanl/feature_interpretability>`_.
 These tools were utilized on two LANL machine learning problems, detailed in the `documentation <https://lanl.github.io/feature_interpretability/html/index.html>`_ and in the ``examples`` directory.

 More details about the use of *feature interpretability* on the LANL coupon problem can be found in: